Best Western Plus Executive Inn

 To get to Centreville, take the Centre Island ferry from 9 Queens Quay in West Toronto.

-The world's 5th tallest free-standing structure, and the tallest in the Western Hemisphere, the CN Tower is a landmark located in downtown Toronto, Ontario.
 Functioning as a telecommunications antenna, Canadian National Tower's dramatic architecture and observation level make it a popular tourist attraction.

 Visitors to the tower's Indoor Lookout Level enjoy a breathtaking view of Toronto through the Glass Floor before dining at 360 Restaurant, which completes a revolution around the tower every 90 minutes.
+Make the most of your next visit to Toronto and explore the CN Tower – it truly is a premier destination.

 Established in 1984, the Gardiner Museum features nearly 3,000 pieces of ceramic works of art – making it Canada’s lone museum encompassing only ceramics.
 Neighboring the Royal Ontario Museum, the Gardiner Museum is set within the eastern part of the Toronto metropolitan area.